 - Your speech-language pathologist may help you with this appeal.
 The American Speech-Hearing-Language Association (ASHA) has developed a letter that you can submit with your appeal letter supporting the stuttering treatment [PDF].

 What action can I take if my appeal is denied?

 - Contact your state insurance commissioner to determine if there are any other instances in which claims have been unfairly denied and/or file a complaint.
-Contact information for your insurance commissioner can be found by contacting the Publications Department of the National Association of Insurance Commissioners (NAIC) by phone (816-783-8300), by fax (816-460-7593), or on the NAIC website.
+Contact information for your insurance commissioner can be found at the National Association of Insurance Commissioners (NAIC).

 - Contact the Stuttering Foundation of America by phone (1-800-992-9392) or on their website.

 - Recommend to your employer or union that coverage for speech-language treatment should be included in your health benefits plan.